flatland-association/flatland-book/intro.md

 EOF
 ```

-Want to dive straight in? **[Make your first submission to the NeurIPS 2020 Challenge in 5 minutes!](getting-started/first-submission)**
+Want to dive straight in? **[Make your first submission to the NeurIPS 2020 challenge in 5 minutes!](getting-started/first-submission)**

 Design principles
 ---